GG-LLL/Greedy-Global-LLL/README.md

 This repository contains implementations accompanying the paper [5] titled "A Greedy Global Framework for LLL".
  The algorithms implemented are: Pot-DeepLLL [2], SS-DeepLLL [3], and their Greedy-Global variants proposed in [5].
- The Pot-DeepLLL and SS-DeepLLL algorithms use the GSO update techniques from [4], that make them very efficienct.
+ The Pot-DeepLLL, SS-DeepLLL, Pot-GGLLL and SS-GGLLL algorithms use the GSO update techniques from [4], that make them more efficienct than BKZ-8!
+ SS-GGLLL gives shorter vectors than BKZ-12 for dimensions 100 and after.

 The descriptions of the files that can be found in this repository are listed below.